workshops for leaders and teachers

 audience: leaders, instructional coaches, and 8th grade teachers

-Teachers often struggle to translate the volume of TEKS standards and Social Studies content into manageable chunks of instruction.
-Front-loading teacher planning time with the 8th Grade Social Studies ePLC allows them to spend constructive time within their PLC designing engaging experiences and planning targeted lessons that promote content retention, comprehension, and historical thinking skills.
+Translating the volume of TEKS and Social Studies content into manageable chunks of instruction can be hard!
+Front-loading teacher planning time with the 8th Grade Social Studies ePLC allows teachers to spend constructive time within their PLC designing engaging and targeted lessons that promote content retention, comprehension, and application.

-The 8th Grade Social Studies ePLC helps teachers build their understanding of big-picture concepts and content nuances through 40+ webinars and other resources that address the major topics.
-Each cluster contains 2 to 4 short sub-cluster learning videos and an intervention learning video.
+The 8th Grade Social Studies ePLC helps teachers build their understanding of big-picture concepts and content nuances through 40+ learning videos and other resources that address the major topics.
+Each cluster contains 2-4 short subcluster learning videos plus an intervention learning video.

 The 8th Grade Social Studies ePLC: